Guidelines for Hajj

 Hajj is the sacred pilgrimage of Muslims that takes place annually in the holy city of Mecca, Saudi Arabia.
 Every financially capable and able-bodied Muslim is required to perform Hajj at least once in their lifetime.

-Hajj 2026 is set to take place in May, with millions of pilgrims from across the world, including India gathering, in Mecca.
-If you are an Indian pilgrim intending to perform Hajj, it is essential that you follow the procedures laid down by the Hajj Committee of India.
-You should also stay informed about the important dates related to the pilgrimage, official announcements, and updated rules to ensure a smooth Hajj experience.
+Hajj 2026 is set to take place between 26 May 2026 31 May 2026, depending on the sighting of the moon.
+With millions of pilgrims from across the world, including India gathering, in Mecca, the Indian government has confirmed a quota of 175,025 pilgrims for this year.
+If you are an Indian pilgrim intending to perform Hajj, it is essential that you follow the procedures laid down by the Hajj Committee of India, which requires applicants to passport valid at least until 31 December 2026.

 check your free credit score now